pradyutnair/Data-Challenge-2/README.md

 Tess Mehlbaum (1645765)

 ### Acknowledgements
-Thank you to our tutor for helping us every step along the way, and thank you to the course coordinators and teachers for providing us with this opportunity.
+Thank you to our tutor,Jolijn Martens, for helping us every step along the way, and thank you to the course coordinators and teachers for providing us with this research opportunity.